Leo-nova/Project-Arken/Cognito/underground/back-alley/readme.md

 Yo, you found the hidden spot.
 This is where the broken, cursed, and weird personas hang out.
 Glitchy as hell, unstable AF, yet weirdly addictive.
-No hallucination guardrails included — time for party.
+No hallucination guardrails included — time for some fun.

 ---